Best Smoked Baby Back Ribs Recipe (3-2-1 Method That Never Fails)

 Last update:

-Baby back ribs and fries on a white plate.
+smoked baby back ribs and fries on a white plate.

 Preparing smoked ribs is actually not rocket science.
 There’s a tried and tested way to do it, and it’s called the 3-2-1 method.
 Employing this method guarantees you get tender, smoky, fall-off-the-bone baby backs almost every single time.
-It’s simple, proven to work 99 percent of the time, and perfect for both beginners and backyard pitmasters.

 Let’s break it down.

-Smoked Baby Back Ribs Get the Best Recipe
+Smoked Baby Back Ribs Get The Best Recipe

 What Is the 3-2-1 Method?

-The name of this method derives from the way the meat is prepared, which includes 3 hours of smoking, 2 hours wrapped, and 1 hour unwrapped.
+The name of this method derives from the way the meat is prepared, which includes 3 hours of smoking, 2 hours wrapped, and1 hour unwrapped.

 Here’s how it works: